popematt/ion-schema/docs/process-for-changing-ion-schema.md

 #### Can a feature RFC become “un-accepted”?

 Yes.
-An RFC can be “un-accepted” by another RFC that explicitly revokes or supersedes a prior RFC.
-This “un-acceptance” RFC is expected to go through the same process as any other RFC.
+An RFC can be reverted by another RFC that explicitly revokes or supersedes a prior RFC.
+An RFC that reverts or supersedes a previous RFC is expected to go through the same process as any other RFC.